Name and contact details of the responsible person

 Further processing of personal data

-The county, as the provider of the information service, does not collect or process any other data.
+The district as provider of the information service does not collect or process any other data.

 Users can find the current version of this data protection notice under "Data protection" on our Facebook page.

-If you have any questions about our information service, you can contact the Waldeck-Frankenberg district by e-mail: firstname.lastname@example.org.
+If you have any questions about our information service, you can contact the district of Waldeck-Frankenberg by e-mail: email@example.com.

-Users can also find more information about Facebook and other social networks and how to protect their data on the websites of the German Federal Office for Information Security (BSI): https://bsi.bund.de/dok/sicherheitsoptionen
+Users can also find more information on Facebook and other social networks and how to protect their data on the websites of the Federal Office for Information Security (BSI): https://bsi.bund.de/dok/sicherheitsoptionen